kameronlightheart14/learn-xgboost/README.md

 *Question 3:* How did the output vectors change?

+There are more features showing up on most lines, and some features have a score of 2+ instead of just 1.
+This must be the number of name parts that match.

      Train the model with the new vectors.

 *Question 4:* What was the accuracy with the improved name comparison?

+The accuracy is now 82.00% with the improved name comparison.

 Consider these questions:
 * Remember we just compared all fields exactly.
 What could we do better when representing the data to the classifier?